tmhglnd/jit.underworld/README.md

 ## jit.acheron~

+jit.acheron~ is a multichannel recording abstraction that starts recording the received sound to a file on your disk in real time.
+It starts its recording at the moment you start to `capture` signals and parameters for the frame-timeline to allow for tight synchronisation after the rendering process is completed and you manually combine the video with the soundrecording.

 **arguments**
 - context name : use the name of your jit.underworld context
 - channel count: how many channels should be recorded